Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	CSO online

-4. Which security resource  provides information on analytics and application security, mobile and
+4. Which security resource  provides information on analytics and application security, mobile and cloud security, and the internet of things (IoT)

+5.